 Core Concept: Particle size and count per cubic meter.
 The standard defines specific limits for airborne particulate contamination, with classifications ranging from ISO Class 1 (cleanest) to ISO Class 9 (least clean).

-iso 14644-1 Cleanroom Classification System Explained
+ISO 14644-1 Cleanroom Classification System Explained

 Understanding Core Parameters of ISO Classification